 Relatively, non-linear supervision of the local environmental departments is another key problem (Bina 2010).
 When an environmental department is set up in the central government, corresponding environmental departments are set up in all levels of local governments.
 Ideally, these local environmental departments are the agencies of the central environmental department, and their main duties are to deliver the central environmental department's strategies, cooperate with other local departments and supervise the local environmental protection issues.
 However, in reality the local environmental departments are not directly overseen by the central environmental department; instead they are subservient to their local governments.
 All their financial support is from local government and all their staff appointments are made by local governments.
-Therefore, instead of supervising the local environmental departments become 'rubber stamps' for the local governments (Zheng 2010).
+Therefore, instead of supervising the local environmental protection issues and cooperating with other local departments, local environmental departments become 'rubber stamps' for the local governments (Zheng 2010).